 Simple actions like taking off your shoes and leaving them by the door can also help keep away bacteria, fungi, or even feces that you may otherwise carry into the house.
 All these can lead to infections other than just dirtying the floor.

 But most importantly, always ensure that your indoor humidity is in check.
-This is to avoid developing respiratory diseases and also keep molds and mildews at bay.
-They are lovers of moisture—you know that, and can trigger allergy symptoms.
+This is to avoid developing respiratory diseases and keep molds and mildews at bay.
+They are moisture lovers—you know that, and can trigger allergy symptoms.

 So, the next time you want to head to that pharmacy for some “suspected” sinus infection prescription, ensure you first establish the root cause of your symptoms.
 It could be your indoor air and not the commonly blamed outdoor air pollution.